cityofaustin/Residential-Permitting/_project_steps/deck/apply.md

 ---

 You need to provide a paper application and some additional documents when you apply for a permit.
 The types of documents you need to submit with your application depend on the kind of project you want to build.
 A reviewer can help you find out what documents you need if you come in for a free 20 minute consultation.
-You can also hire a professional to apply for your permit.
+You can also hire a professional to help you apply for your permit.

 ---